-On January 2022 companies will be able to send electronic invoices to public administrations in Slovakia.
+As of January 2022 companies are able to send electronic invoices to public administrations in Slovakia.
 This is because the government has completed its communications platform called IS EFA.

 Although the electronic invoice in Slovakia is currently voluntary, we believe it will become mandatory for B2G and B2B transactions.

 The creation of the IS EFA platform through a collaboration between the ministry of finance and the public contracting company is a great advancement for electronic invoicing in the country, since it will reduce administrative costs, improve efficiency, and increase transparency in public administrations.

 The Slovakian Electronic Invoice Information System (IS EFA)

 The Slovakian government is regulating the delivery of electronic invoices to the public administration and has introduced an IT and communication solution called the Electronic Invoice Information System (IS EFA) that will be managing all transactions.

 The main objective of the IS EFA is to enact Directive 2014/55/EU of the European Parliament and Council regarding electronic invoicing for public contracts.

 The Slovakian minister of Finance in collaboration the public administration will introduce a unified process for electronic invoicing, to fight tax fraud and to speed up tax collection.